ISISComputingGroup/ibex_developers_manual/Eclipse-4-migration-notes.md

 1. Add the command to a command category if applicable (I am not sure why but it might be useful later)
 1. Add a handler in which handles the command just created which is the same one used before the migration:
     1. Change the handler to not inherit from AbstractHandler
-    1. Replace `@overide` on the execute method with a `@Execute` you will probably also want the shell injected to display stuff e.g.
+    1. Replace `@override` on the execute method with a `@Execute` you will probably also want the shell injected to display stuff e.g.
         ```
         @Execute
         public void execute(Shell shell)